wtannergildea/personal_site/content/about/_index.md

 <br/><br/>
 My name is Tanner Gildea and I am originally from the suburbs south of Boston, MA.

+I'm currently on the state data team for the [Democratic Party of Wisconsin](https://wisdems.org) and [Biden for President](https://joebiden.com) campaign.

-Most recently, I worked as an organizer on the [Mayor Pete Buttigieg](https://peteforamerica.com) presidential campaign in New Hampshire and Virginia.
-Working on the campaign was the honor & privilege of a lifetime, and I am eager to pursue other opportunities in the progressive political arena.
+Previously, I worked as an organizer on the [Mayor Pete Buttigieg](https://peteforamerica.com) presidential campaign in New Hampshire and Virginia.
+Working on the campaign was the honor & privilege of a lifetime.

 Before that, I graduated from Harvard with a degree in Social Studies.
 I primarily studied political science and social theory and wrote an honors thesis on the foreign policy rhetoric of American presidents.
 During my time at school, I was involved with the [Harvard College Democrats](http://harvarddems.org), [Harvard Model Congress](https://www.harvardmodelcongress.org), and the [Institute of Politics](https://iop.harvard.edu).
 I also spent a summer conducting qualitative and quantitative research in the [Office of the New York Attorney General](https://ag.ny.gov).